 We have a similar yet different story for how our photography business started.
 We were both in school—me for graduate speech pathology school and Jordan for his second degree in nursing.
 It’s not like we had money laying around or anything.
-However, I will say, because I am grateful: all four of our degrees were paid for by scholarships and then our parents.
-At the time, I didn’t realize how much of a blessing it was with the financial-flexibility it gave us and the options that arose.
+However, I will say because I am grateful: all four of our degrees were paid for by academic and athletic scholarships (+ our parents for Masters degrees).
+At the time, I didn’t realize how much of a blessing it was with the financial-flexibility it gave us and the options that arose in the future.

 So we rented.

 We rented this lens several times from Borrowlenses.com and had amazing outcomes.
 I was able to rent it for the weekend, use it on Saturday and sometimes shoot mini sessions with it on Sunday so that I got good bang for my buck with renting.

 I’ve had a lot of people ask me lately, should I get THIS lens or THAT lens, and while this answer changes for literally everybody depending on what they’re photographing or their financial situation, I have a few questions you may ask yourself to figure out where you stand.

 You should rent if: you think there’s a lens that you need next but want to “test the waters”.